 The Vancouver Aquarium reserves the right to deny entry and eject any individual without liability from the aquarium and aquarium property.

-If at any time during your visit you are made to feel uncomfortable, unwelcome or unsafe, please report your concern to an Aquarium staff or volunteer.
+If at any time during your visit you are made to feel uncomfortable, unwelcome or unsafe, please report your concern to an Aquarium staff.

 As per the Park Board Smoking Regulation by-law, smoking (including e-cigarettes) is prohibited anywhere on Aquarium property, including outdoor areas.
 This by-law prohibits smoking and the use of e-cigarettes in all Vancouver parks including Stanley Park, beaches, seawalls, trails and public golf courses.

 We hope you enjoy taking and sharing images of the many amazing animals that live at the Vancouver Aquarium.
 Please note that any images you take are for your personal use only, and cannot be used for commercial purposes without written consent from the Vancouver Aquarium.
 For the health and safety of our animals, photo extension poles (selfie sticks) as well as all electronic devices may not be used to cross into the exhibits.
+Please do not use flash photography or sudden lighting of any kind.
 Thank you for your consideration.

-The Vancouver Aquarium is a breast feeding friendly facility and welcomes nursing mothers to use any of our private, semi-private or public spaces as needed.
-Please check the map for designated private and semi-private spots identified by the nursing symbol or make yourself comfortable in any gallery or seating area.
+The Vancouver Aquarium is a breast feeding friendly facility and welcomes nursing mothers to make themselves comfortable in any gallery or seating area.

 Balloons, plastic straws and lids can fall into animal habitats and this can be very dangerous to the animals.
 These items are not permitted within the Aquarium.
-Balloons can be left at the admissions desk and collected after your visit.
 Bubbles are also not permitted within the Aquarium as the detergent used in bubbles can pose a risk to animal health.

 In addition, the following items are not permitted inside the aquarium: